 Eligibility for Infusion of Investigational Product:

-- Laboratory result abnormalities that are considered not clinically significant by the principal investigator AND are not the result of a demonstrated active infection or an active central nervous system condition.
+- No significant laboratory abnormalities.
+Laboratory result abnormalities that are considered not clinically significant by the principal investigator AND are not the result of a demonstrated active infection or an active central nervous system condition.

-- Use of corticosteroids within 7 days prior to infusion (with exception of agents used for prevention of emesis during lymphodepletive chemotherapy).
+- No corticosteroid use within 7 days prior to infusion (with exception of agents used for prevention of emesis during lymphodepletive chemotherapy).

 - University of California, San Francisco

 San Francisco California 94143 United States